Yaswanth-917/Java-FullStack-Notes/Language_Fundamentals/Language Fundamentals.md

 * In java, every variable and every expression has some type.
 * Each and every data type is clearly defined.
 * Every assignment should be checked by compiler for type compatibility.
-* Because of above reasons, we can conclude java language is strongly typed programming language.
+* Because of above reasons, we can conclude java language is **strongly typed programming language**.
-* Java is not considered as pure object oriented programming language because, several OOP features are not satisfied by java (like Operator Overloading, Multiple Inheritance, etc).
+* Java is not considered as **pure object oriented programming language because, several OOP features are not satisfied** by java (like Operator Overloading, Multiple Inheritance, etc).
 * Moreover, we are depending on primitive data types which are non-objects.
 ## Primitive Data Types
 ![alt text](image-1.png)
-* Except boolean and char, remaining data types are considered as signed data types because, we can represent both positive and negative numbers.
+* Except *boolean and char, remaining data types* are considered as *signed data* types because, we can represent both positive and negative numbers.
 ### byte:
 * size: 1 byte (8 bits)
 * MAX_Value: +127